Skip to Content

 To learn more about gratuities, including how they also affect drinks and spa treatments, check out this post so that you don’t have any nasty surprises on your cruise:

 There are a few other things that you may need cash for such as spending money in ports, taxis, excursions and more.
 The amount that you’ll need is probably less than you think.
-To find out how to budget for a cruise, including how much cash you should bring for different expenses, check out this post:
+Find out what you might need to budget for here:

 Free Insiders Cruise Line Guide